Ulmus rubra: Description

-Similar species

-The species superficially resembles American elm (Ulmus americana), but is more closely related to the European wych elm (U. glabra), which has a very similar flower structure, though lacks the pubescence over the seed.
-U. rubra is chiefly distinguished from American elm by its downy twigs, chestnut brown or reddish hairy buds, and slimy red inner bark.
+The species superficially resembles American elm (Ulmus americana), but is chiefly distinguished from American elm by its downy twigs, chestnut brown or reddish hairy buds, and slimy red inner bark.

 Taxonomy

 The tree was first named as part of Ulmus americana in 1753, but identified as a separate species, U. rubra, in 1793 by Pennsylvania botanist Gotthilf Muhlenberg.
 The slightly later name U. fulva, published by French botanist André Michaux in 1803, is still widely used in information related to dietary supplements and alternative medicine.

 Etymology

-The specific epithet rubra (red) alludes to the tree's reddish wood, whilst the common name 'slippery elm' alludes to the mucilaginous inner bark.
+The specific epithet rubra (red), and the common name 'red elm', allude to the tree's reddish-brown heartwood, whilst the common name 'slippery elm' alludes to the mucilaginous inner bark.

-The reddish-brown heartwood lends the tree the common name 'red elm'.

 Distribution and habitat

 The species is native to eastern North America, ranging from southeast North Dakota, east to Maine and southern Quebec, south to northernmost Florida, and west to eastern Texas, where it thrives in moist uplands, although it will also grow in dry, intermediate soils.